benoitmignault/benoitmignault/README.md

 - 👀 I’m interested in any language...
 - 🌱 I’m currently learning PHP / HTML / CSS / JAVASCRIPT / JQUERY
 - 💞️ I’m looking to collaborate on few project at my work in web programmaing and i try to update my web site https://benoitmignault.ca/english/english.html
-- 📫 How to reach me by email : b.mignault@gmail.com

     <h4>Here are the projects that you can find on my website</h4>
     <ol>